 Habakkuk asks this rhetorical question to emphasize the positive answer.
-It can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You surely are from ancient times, Yahweh my God, my Holy One."
 (See: Rhetorical Question)